s2quake/libplanet/Docs/articles/design.md

 dependency, rather than a unit of throughput.

 At a code level, another difference between @"Libplanet.Tx.Transaction`1" and
-@"Libplanet.Action.IAction" is that @"Libplanet.Tx.Transaction`1" is not
+@"Libplanet.State.IAction" is that @"Libplanet.Tx.Transaction`1" is not
-extensible whereas @"Libplanet.Action.IAction" is.
-By design, an extension point for game engineers is @"Libplanet.Action.IAction".
+extensible whereas @"Libplanet.State.IAction" is.
+By design, an extension point for game engineers is @"Libplanet.State.IAction".
 To sum up,
-@"Libplanet.Tx.Transaction`1" purposes to control synchronization on the network and @"Libplanet.Action.IAction" purposes to implement the actual game logic.
+@"Libplanet.Tx.Transaction`1" purposes to control synchronization on the network and @"Libplanet.State.IAction" purposes to implement the actual game logic.

 [consensus]: https://en.wikipedia.org/wiki/Consensus_(computer_science)